kryzical/robodog/docs/DOCKER_GUIDE.md

 The project uses the following Docker-related files:

-1. **Dockerfile**: Defines the base image with ROS Noetic and all required packages
+1. **docker/Dockerfile**: Defines the base image with ROS Noetic and all required packages
-2. **docker-compose.yml**: Configures multiple services for different use cases
+2. **docker/docker-compose.yml**: Configures multiple services for different use cases
-3. **run_robot.sh**: A convenience script to run the simulation in different modes
+3. **scripts/run_robot.sh**: A convenience script to run the simulation in different modes

 ## Launch Modes